 But Foxtel Play is all of those services wrapped up in one.
 It's the first comprehensive Pay TV offering delivered through the internet in Australia.

-Available as an app for Windows PCs, Macs, Samsung Smart TVs and the Xbox 360 Foxtel Play is the sum of all Foxtel's previous IPTV parts, offering comprehensive channel selection through a wide variety of devices.
+Available as an app for PS4, Xbox One, Xbox 360, PS3, Windows PCs, Macs, Samsung, Sony, and LG Smart TVs - Play is the sum of all Foxtel's previous IPTV parts, offering comprehensive channel selection through a wide variety of devices.

 Packages and pricing